greedoftheendless/Hyprland-files/README.md

 If you find this useful, please consider **starring the repository**!
 Your support is a huge motivator.

 Have an idea for a tweak or an improvement?
 Feel free to **submit a pull request**.
-If it aligns with the theme, I'll happily merge it.

-Enjoy your OS!
+Enjoy your Nixified OS!

 ---